City of Launceston

 Local workers - Qualifications - All industries

-In the City of Launceston, the workforce has a lower proportion with tertiary qualifications compared to the Education and Training workforce.
+In the City of Launceston, the workforce has a lower proportion with University qualifications compared to Education and Training.

 Qualification levels help to evaluate the economic opportunities and socio-economic status of local workers in a particular industry.